-Steps to Launch the Configuration Manager Support Center
+Launch the Support Center

-You can launch the Support Center tool from Start > Microsoft Endpoint Manager group.
+After you install Support Center, you can launch the Support Center tool from Start > Microsoft Endpoint Manager group.
 Launching the Configuration Manager Support Center, the first thing that you see is that of Data Collection.

 The data collection window allows you to select the various kinds of tasks that are very useful for troubleshooting client related issues.
-You can click on Collect Selected Data and choose to collect only the data for enabled tasks or collect data for all the items.
+You can click on Collect Selected Data and choose to collect only the data for enabled tasks, or collect data for all the items.

-When you run the Data Collection step for the selected items all the relevant data is collected and stored in a .zip file.
+When you run the Data Collection step for the selected items, all the relevant data is collected and stored in a .zip file.

 In the next tab we see Client Details feature.
 Click on Load or refresh to get the information about the configuration manager client properties such as Client ID, Hardware ID, client version, Site Code etc. You can also connect to a remote machine and check the client properties.

 The next feature that we see is the Client Policy.
 There are lot of things to know here, when you click on Load Actual Policy you see the set of policies that are applicable to the configuration manager client.
 You also have got an option to request policy and evaluate policy.